 There are many website building platforms to choose from but Squarespace is the go-to for anyone who wants to have an influence.
 So why exclude 20% of the population?
 Making your website accessible not only expands your market reach, sharing your ideas with even more people, but also allows people with disabilities to interact with your content and products.
 Otherwise, people with disabilities won’t try to access your website again and you won’t be recognized by this community.

 Ensuring full WCAG 2.1 AA compliance can also protect your website from web accessibility lawsuits.
 Since the 2018 DOJ affirmation that websites are considered places of public accommodations according to the ADA Title III, website owners are actually at risk of litigation if their websites are not accessible.
 In fact, web accessibility lawsuits have increased by 300%.

 Using accessiBe with Squarespace

-With accessiBe, Squarespace users don’t have to choose between beauty and accessibility. accessiBe’s AI-driven, the automated solution makes existing websites fully ADA compliant within 48-hours by automatically remediating your website’s code according to the WCAG 2.1 AA. accessiBe’s solution is session-based, meaning only those with disabilities will see adjusted design elements, leaving your design completely intact.
+With accessiBe, Squarespace users don’t have to choose between beauty and accessibility. accessiBe’s AI-driven, automated solution makes existing websites ADA compliant by remediating the website’s code according to the WCAG 2.1 AA. accessiBe’s solution is session-based, meaning only those with disabilities will see adjusted design elements, leaving your design completely intact.